Christianity and homosexuality: Neutral positions

-Some evangelical denominations have adopted neutral positions, leaving the choice to local churches to decide for same-sex marriage.
+Some evangelical associations have adopted neutral positions, leaving the choice to local churches to decide for same-sex marriage.

 Denominational positions

 Anabaptism

-Most Mennonite denominations hold a conservative position on homosexuality.
+Most Mennonite associations hold a conservative position on homosexuality.

-The Brethren Mennonite Council for LGBT Interests was founded in 1976 in the USA and has member churches of different denominations in the USA and Canada.
+The Brethren Mennonite Council for LGBT Interests was founded in 1976 in the US and has member churches of different associations in the US and Canada.

 The Mennonite Church Canada leaves the choice to each church for same-sex marriage.

 The Mennonite Church in the Netherlands and the Mennonite Church USA permit same-sex marriage.

 Baptist

-Most Baptist denominations around the world hold a conservative view on homosexuality.
-The Southern Baptist Convention stated in 1996 that "even a desire to engage in a homosexual relationship is always sinful, impure, degrading, shameful, unnatural, indecent and perverted".
+Most Baptist associations around the world hold a conservative view on homosexuality.

-Some Baptist denominations in the United States do not have official beliefs about marriage in a confession of faith and invoke congregationalism to leave the choice to each church to decide.
-This is the case of American Baptist Churches USA, Progressive National Baptist Convention, Cooperative Baptist Fellowship and National Baptist Convention, USA.
+Some Baptist associations in the United States do not have official beliefs about marriage in a confession of faith and invoke congregationalism to leave the choice to each church to decide.
+This is the case of American Baptist Churches USA, Progressive National Baptist Convention (USA), Cooperative Baptist Fellowship (USA), National Baptist Convention, USA and the Baptist Union of Great Britain.